Medications at School

-Parents are responsible for providing all medications to the school nurse in original containers accompanied by the appropriate form.
-The school nurse is responsible for reviewing all medication requests including those for a field trip or overnight student school travel.
+Parents are responsible for providing all medications to the school nurse in the original container accompanied by the appropriate form.
+The school nurse is responsible for reviewing all medication requests, including those for a field trip or overnight student school travel.

 Permission form for allowing school personnel to administer medical provider prescribed short-term prescriptions for a period of time not to exceed 15 days.
 A current pharmacy label on the container will be accepted as the legal prescriber's authorization for short term medications.

 Parent permission form for requesting the district give non-prescription medicine under certain conditions.
 Use this form for the current school year for any non-herbal, non-homeopathic medications that can be purchased at a store.
 Must be renewed annually.

 Parent permission form for requesting school personnel to assist students or parents of students whose health care provider has prescribed short-term medicines not to exceed the duration of a trip.